What is a Holistic Health and Nutrition Coach?

 I suffered from chronic digestion issues too until I found out I had Celiac disease…

 I wasn’t catching colds any more, which was great.
 But a few years later, I started having lots of stomachaches and digestive issues.
 On the recommendation of a friend, I saw a Naturopath who diagnosed me with Celiac disease.
-One of my girlfriends had been diagnosed years before me, so I was already aware of the disease and made gluten-free food when she came over, but I never imagined that Celiac was what my digestive issues were all about.
+One of my girlfriends had been diagnosed years before me, so I was already aware of the disease and knew how to make gluten-free food when she came over, but I never imagined that Celiac was what my digestive issues were all about.
 My friend was a great resource in teaching me how to live gluten-free.
-I’ve now been gluten-free for almost 15 years and have helped several other Celiac friends make the transition to living gluten-free as well.
+I’ve now been gluten-free for over 17 years and have helped several other Celiac friends and clients make the transition to living gluten-free as well.

 I have chronic edema (water retention) and itchy skin, what should I do?